Ninjadini/Neuro/Tests/README.md

 with `<Compile Include>` links rather than keeping a second copy.

-Unity only compiles a package's `Tests/` folder when the consuming project opts in, so this costs nothing to anyone who just adds the package. `Development~/ExampleProject` opts in via `"testables"` in its `Packages/manifest.json`.
+Unity only compiles a package's `Tests/` folder when the consuming project opts in, so this costs nothing to anyone who just adds the package.
+The [example project](https://github.com/Ninjadini/NeuroExampleProject) opts in via `"testables"` in its `Packages/manifest.json`.